snosratiershad/keypub/README.md

 # KeyPub.sh

 A verified directory for SSH public keys, connecting identities to keys without managing authentication.
-KeyPub.sh allows users to verify ownership of their email addresses and associate them with their SSH public keys, creating a trustworthy, decentralized identity system.
+KeyPub.sh allows users to verify ownership of their email addresses and associate them with their SSH public keys, creating a trustworthy identity system focused on user privacy.

 ## Features